gyng/rust-primer/README.md

 - Internet access
 - Know how to program in some programming language
 - Able to `git clone`
-- A machine where you can install rust
+- An environment where you can install Rust
 - Visual Studio Code preferred but not required

 ---